 This technique demonstrates how to use the link role and describes the effect it has on browsers and assistive technology.

 The link role is used to identify an element that creates a hyperlink to a resource that is in the application or external.
-When this role is added to an element, tab can be used to change focus to the link, and space or enter used to execute the link.
+When this role is added to an element, tab can be used to change focus to the link, and enter used to execute the link.

 <a>element rather than the link role, as native elements are more widely supported by older user agents and assistive technology.
 Native